 Holly

 Holly can be grown as a tree, shrub or as part of a hedge.
-There are many different varieties, with some with beautiful variegated leaves.
-Holly plants are either male or female, and only the female plants bear berries, but both sexes are needed for the female plants to produce berries.
+There are many different types, some of which have beautiful variegated leaves.
+Holly plants are either male or female, and only the female plants bear berries, but both sexes are needed in the local area for the female plants to produce berries.

 H x S: up to 20m x 8m